Xhinsoo/errorHandling/note.md

 If we are to define custom error handling middleware: we need (err,req,res,next)

 and we must specify: next(err) to move it to second error handle.
-If we do not include err, it will go to normal middle ware
+If we do not include err, it will go to normal middle ware.
+Anything passed into next() will be viewed as error and move onto another error handling middleware.

 ---